Skip to main content

 Great: "Analyze our Q2 2023 customer satisfaction data:

-1. Calculate overall satisfaction score and compare to Q1 2023 and Q2 2022.
+1. Calculate overall satisfaction score and compare it to Q1 2023 and Q2 2022.

 2. Identify top 3 areas of improvement and top 3 areas of decline.